Strider-CD/strider-docker-runner/README.md

 You are not required to set `DOCKER_HOST` globally.
 You may choose to configure this value per project through the plugin config page.

+If DOCKER_HOST is not set and the value is also not configured in the plugin config page, it defaults to `unix:///var/run/docker.sock`

 ## Verification

 See this comment in the "prepare" phase telling you that **docker is alive**